Stoke Ladies FC

 (photograph courtesy of Ada Rigby)

 One scalp had eluded the Stoke Ladies - that of the Dick, Kerr team.
 In two encounters with them in 1921 they had lost on both occasions.
 On 29th September 1923 they travelled to Colne to play them once more.
 Stoke were billed as the holders of the English Ladies' Football Association Cup and the International Cup (the trophy they had won in Barcelona), and Dick, Kerr as the winners of seven cups and two sets of gold medals.
 The report in the Evening Sentinel claimed that the Stoke Ladies were out to avenge the defeat of their sister club Stoke United.
 This was a little disingenuous - it was largely the same team which took the field at Colne.
-The result was different however; in a hard-fought game Stoke took the lead with a shot from Daisy Bates that came after a 50 yard individual run.
+The result was different however; in a hard-fought game Stoke took the lead with a shot from Daisy Bates1 that came after a 50 yard individual run.
 Dick, Kerr were unable to respond, and would have gone 2-0 down had Dolly Cooper not failed with a penalty kick five minutes from the end.
 The images below show the Stoke Ladies group photograph prior to the match, and the programme (price 2d) which was sold at the ground.

 Stoke Ladies at Colne